 Skutt Catholic is proud of the success and accomplishments of so many graduates.
 It is a privilege to recognize those graduates who have excelled in their respective careers, with this award.

-Nominations are now being accepted for this year's Outstanding Alumni Award, and will be announced at Skutt Catholic's baccaIaureate Mass on Fri., May 19, 2017.
-If you would like to nominate a Skutt Catholic Alum for this year's award, please click HERE to complete an online nomination.
+Nominations are now being accepted for this year’s Outstanding Alumnus or Alumna Award, and will be announced at Skutt Catholic’s BaccaIaureate Mass.
+If you would like to nominate a Skutt Catholic alumnus or alumna for this year’s award, please click HERE to complete an online nomination.

 Please read about Skutt Catholic’s Outstanding Alumni Award winners below.

 Jill Graham Seberger became a SkyHawk in 2000, when the school was still fairly new.
 She was passionate about boosting school spirit.
 Jill initiated spirit signs, pep rallies, theme nights at games, and a senior lounge.
 She was honored with the SkyHawk Spirit Award at her own Baccalaureate, and went on to become a cheerleader at UNL.

 Jill met her husband, Tim, in Lincoln.
 By 2015, they were living in Gretna with three sons.
 Following a career as a NICU nurse, she worked part-time as a lactation consultant at Nebraska Medicine.
 Jill loved encouraging new parents and using research to ease their fears.
 However, she was facing her own fears of not being a competent mother due to her struggle in keeping up with household tasks and engaging with her children.

 At the suggestion of their priest, Jill attended a weekend retreat.
 During the retreat, she wrote down her fears and handed them over to God, realizing his tremendous love for her family.
 Following this transformative moment, Jill began giving more of her heart to God.
 She sought His guidance in both big and small decisions, from daily priorities to where to live and how to raise their children.